-The Moov account represents a legal entity in our platform, whether that’s an individual or a business.
-Each Moov account has information describing the account holder.
+We call individual or business accounts in our platform Moov accounts.
+Each Moov account represents a legal entity and has information describing the account holder.
 You can create Moov accounts in two ways:

 - Onboard your own platform’s users

 We use the word applications to describe the platforms developers are building and integrating with Moov.
-Your application will be the home for your API keys, and any accounts created through your API keys will be automatically linked to your Moov account.
+Your application will be the home for your API keys, and any accounts created through your API keys will automatically link to your Moov account.

-Each Moov account has capabilities determining what the account can do, such as receive transfers or send money to others.
+The capabilities of each Moov account can determine what the account can do, such as receiving transfers or sending money to others.
 For risk and fraud protection, we require more detailed information depending on the account’s capabilities.
-For example, we require more details on an account that wants to collect funds from other accounts than we would for someone simply receiving funds.
+For example, we need more details on an account that wants to collect funds from other accounts than we would for someone simply receiving funds.
 Here’s a list of our existing capabilities: